 Hippocampe Fou means “crazy seahorse.”

 In addition to many recorded collaborations, Hippocampe Fou has three solo albums, which he built as a trilogy around the water cycle.
 In his first album Aquatrip, he invites us to dive into his surrealistic underwater world.
 Then, mimicking water evaporating and becoming clouds, his second album (Céleste) is more spiritual, aimed at the seventh heaven.
-Lastly, following the rain as it falls to the ground and seeps deep into the earth, his third album Terminus is extremely introspective, taking us with him as he digs deep inside himself and his feelings.
-Side note: Terminus is where we find the song “Le Mal du Pays,” which we dive into in more depth below.
+Lastly, following the rain as it falls to the ground and seeps deep into the earth, his third album Terminus is extremely introspective, taking us with him as he digs deep inside himself and his emotions.
+[Side note: Terminus is where we find the song “Le Mal du Pays,” which we dive into in more depth below.]

 With this activity, we invited concert-goers of all ages to look into their own imagination and draw what their Aquatrip might look like.